vangheem/recover-braw/README.md

-# Intro
+# Overview

-Simple Python script to recover braw files from a damaged disk.
+Simple Python and golang attempts at recovering braw files from a damaged disk.

-Clone the repo and customize the global variables at the top of the file.
+It works in some cases.

-Uses stock python 3.
-No other dependencies.
+Read the code, compile yourself, use at your own risk.